 You can make a copy of the Google Spreadsheet by clicking File > Make a copy in the menu or using the link below:

 The Top 15 Credit & Balance Sheet Ratios

 The EBIT Interest Coverage ratio is one of three popular "interest coverage ratios" used to assess a firm's ability to pay interest expenses based on operating profits.
-As the name suggests, the EBIT Interest Coverage ratio uses earnings before interest and taxes (EBIT) in the numerator.
+It is one of the most popular credit ratios and, as the name suggests, the EBIT Interest Coverage ratio uses earnings before interest and taxes (EBIT) in the numerator.